daisiekbzr/quiz-game/README.md

 <img src="https://cdn-cf-east.streamable.com/image/mx5vys.jpg" alt="Makise Kurisu" width="500">

 A Python quiz game based on the character Makise Kurisu from the anime and visual novel series "Steins;Gate."
 Test your knowledge about Makise Kurisu and see how well you know her!
+Welcome to my Makise Kurisu Quiz Game!
+This Python game allows players to answer questions about the "Steins;Gate" anime character.
+Test your knowledge about Makise Kurisu and see how well you know her!

 ## Features